 Enjoy a day at leisure.
 You may like this opportunity to take a local bus into Sorrento, where the delightful pedestrian-only streets are filled with old shops selling ceramics and lemon products.
 A short stroll may lead you to the curious Il Vallone dei Mulino, where the shells of ancient wheat mills stand far below in a mountain cleft, or get lost in the pretty maze of streets as you head towards the harbour.
 Alternatively, you may like to take one or all of the optional excursions on offer today.
 Learn the secrets behind handmade gelato with a local gelateria, visit a lemon grove and sample handmade products including limoncello, which you can watch being produced; or learn how to create delicious Neapolitan pizza.
 Dinner is included this evening in a local restaurant.

 Naples is one of Italy’s oldest cities, colonised and named by the Greeks around 750 BC, and ruled by a string of dynasties that saw it rise to Europe’s second largest city by the 18th century, when it became a requisite stop on the young aristocrat’s Grand Tour.
 Much effort has recently gone into restoring Naples’ scores of churches, museums and palaces and our guided tour introduces you to this monumental place, as we follow old Roman roads to historic corners.
-On the way, we try sfogliatella, a layered pastry filled with cream said to have been invented in Naples in the 1700s.
-For lunch we enjoy a three-course meal which includes another great food symbol of Naples - Neapolitan pizza.
+On the way, we’ll stop for a pizza lunch and we’ll also try sfogliatella, a layered pastry filled with cream said to have been invented in Naples in the 1700s.
 Afterwards we return to our hotel to relax.

-Day 8 Sorrento Peninsula - Naples - London
+Day 8 Sorrento Peninsula - Naples - UK

 • This tour visits places with cobbled streets and uneven terrain and may therefore not be suitable for those with walking difficulties.